-Color mixing is so satisfying to me but some combinations are hard to predict.
-Pink and green are both bright colors but mixed together they make such a variety of colors you would never guess, unless you dig into color theory (and most people hate it! haha).
+Pink and green are both bright colors but mixed together they make such a variety of colors you would never guess.

 The resulting color will be a muted, desaturated version of brown or gray due to the complementary nature of pink and green.

-I am making real time swatches with different shades of pink and green and I will also mix my own pink and green to show you the whole variety of possible colors.
+I am making real-time swatches with different shades of pink and green and I will also mix my own pink and green to show you the whole variety of possible colors.

 Note that if you work with acrylic paint it can dry darker.